 Athlete's adaptation to training effects

 In a modern sport, performance improvement depends upon proper levels of physical, technical, psychological and tactical preparedness of the athlete.
-Different means and methods exist to achieve this high level of preparedness.
+Different means and methods exist to achieve this high level of readiness.

-It is widely accepted that adaptation is one of the main forms of the existence of living things.
-In essence, this term refers to human being's general biological ability to adapt to various external and internal stresses.
-The human being, interacting with nature, changes his own nature.
+It is accepted that adaptation is one of the primary forms of the existence of living things.
+In essence, this term refers to a human being's general biological ability to adapt to various external and internal stresses.
+The human being, interacting with nature, changes his view.
 We monitor this phenomenon in a sporting practice every day.
-Affecting the organism's systems by a certain combination of training loads, we cause corresponding changes in a specific direction.
+Affecting the organism's systems by a particular combination of training loads, we cause corresponding changes in a specific direction.
 Each adaptation process may lead to several purposeful changes both in the organism's whole system and separate muscle groups.
 Through the adaptation processes, the athlete's body systems are balanced in an external and internal environment.
 The organism exists while it can adapt to the surrounding environment (Pavlov I. P., 1924).
-As soon as this balance is broken the organism does not exist anymore.
+As soon as this balance is broken, the organism does not exist anymore.

 The state of balance is achieved through adaptation, which goes on throughout the whole life.
-Thus, adaptation is necessary because humans cannot live without this process.
-In a sporting practice, adaptation processes occur as follows: in a given time period the coach suggests to athlete one or other combinations of training loads, to which an athlete adapts to after some time.
-In other words, the athlete changes his corresponding body systems (i.e. neuromuscular system, respiratory system etc.), enhancing his functional abilities.
+Thus, adjustment is necessary because humans cannot live without this process.
+In a sporting practice, adaptation processes occur as follows: in a given time, the coach suggests to athlete one or other combinations of training loads, to which an athlete adapts to after some time.
+In other words, the athlete changes his corresponding body systems (i.e. neuromuscular system, respiratory system, etc.), enhancing his functional abilities.

-Each stage of sporting perfection suits its own stage of adaptation.
-One combination of training loads is good for one level of sporting performance but is inefficient for different performance levels.
-The degree of training affecting athlete's body systems has to increase with a higher level of athlete's performance.
+Each stage of sporting perfection suits its stage of adaptation.
+One combination of training loads is right for one level of sporting performance but is inefficient for different performance levels.
+The degree of training affecting the athlete's body systems has to increase with a higher level of an athlete's performance.

 The athletic shape and its criteria

-It is important to appreciate that the term optimal readiness is relative, in a sense it is part of a process of sporting perfection: it is correct (true) for each given cycle of athletic shape development only.
+It is crucial to appreciate that the term optimal readiness is relative, in a sense it is part of a process of sporting perfection: it is correct (right) for each given cycle of athletic shape development only.
 As the athlete improves results, these optimum changes - athletic shape becomes different in qualitative and quantitative aspects.

 Real competition results are the main integral parameters of athletic shape.
 Only in sporting results, we can see all aspects of the athlete's readiness for high performance.
-However, results are a significant parameter of athletic shape only when they are demonstrated with a definite frequency in comparable conditions and are evaluated objectively.
-Selection of qualitative criteria of athletic shape has an important theoretical and practical meaning.
+However, results are a significant parameter of athletic shape only when they are demonstrated with a certain frequency in comparable conditions and are evaluated objectively.
+Selection of qualitative criteria of athletic shape has a significant theoretical and practical meaning.
 In this regard, studies have shown that there are two groups of such criteria: progress criteria and stability criteria.